-USDA Wildlife Services may begin their extermination of the deer of Upper Dublin sometime this coming February, 2019 if the proposed funds ranging between $10,000 – $19,000 to fund them goes through.
+USDA Wildlife Services will begin their extermination of the deer of Upper Dublin sometime this coming February, 2019 as the 2019 Budget passed containing funding for “deer management” of $19,000.

 This past season, USDA WS killed a total of 66 deer falling way short of the 85 deer expected to be shot by UD deer management.
 2/3 killed were fawns and yearlings living peacefully on forested private properties that are now being developed with dense housing.